-When a client walks through our doors, they will meet with me, Brian Goldfinger; the owner and directing lawyer of Goldfinger Personal Injury Law.
+When a client walks through our doors, they will meet with me, Brian Goldfinger; the owner and directing lawyer of Goldfinger Injury Lawyers.
 I’m the Goldfinger in the Goldfinger Law.

 My firm employs other lawyers, paralegals and clerks who assist me.
 But there are no hidden partners or agents outside of my law firm who you are being passed along to for the legal work on your case.
 If we take on your case, we will do the work.
 Your file, along with your personal and confidential information stays with our law firm.
 It doesn’t get passed along to another lawyer or law firm who you’ve never met or heard of.